 Analysis of Performance

-- Metrics for Q3 regarding employee turnover at the City show we are on target.
-In Q3, turnover is 6.36% for the quarter, with a target of 7.5%.
+- Metrics for Q2 regarding employee turnover at the City shows increasing turnover.
+In Q2, turnover was 5.62% with a target of 5%.
 This metric includes all turnover, including retirement, voluntary resignations, and terminations.

 Why Is This Important?